GoogleChromeLabs/application-shell/README.md

 ## Tips for your application shell

-In a [Progressive webapp](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/), everything necessary to load the the simplest "shell" of your UI consists of HTML, CSS and JavaScript.
+In a [Progressive Web App](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/), everything necessary to load the the simplest "shell" of your UI consists of HTML, CSS and JavaScript.
 Keep this shell as lean as possible.
-Some of the will come from your application’s index file (inline DOM, styles) and the rest may be loaded from external scripts and stylesheets.
+Some of it will come from your application’s index file (inline DOM, styles) and the rest may be loaded from external scripts and stylesheets.
 Together, they are all you need to display a simple, static app.
 It’s important to keep the shell of your webapp lean to ensure that some inline static structural content can be displayed as soon as the webapp is opened, regardless of the network being available or not.

 A static webapp that always displays the same content may not be what your users expect - it may well be quite dynamic.
 This means the app may need to fetch data specific to the user’s current needs so this data can come from the network / a server-side API but we logically separate this work for our app from the application shell.
-When it comes to offline support, structuring your app so that there’s a clear distinction between the page shell and the dynamic or state-specific resources will come in very handy.
+When it comes to offline support, structuring your app so that there's a clear distinction between the page shell and the dynamic or state-specific resources will come in very handy.

 ## Gotchas